chocolatey/choco-wiki/DevelopmentEnvironmentSetup.md

   $pool | Set-Item
   Set-itemproperty $appPoolPath -Name "managedRuntimeVersion" -Value "v4.0"
   #Set-itemproperty $appPoolPath -Name "managedPipelineMode" -Value "Integrated"
-  Start-WebAppPool "ProjectName"
+  Start-WebAppPool "$projectName"
-  Write-Host "Creating the site `'ProjectName`' with appPool `'ProjectName`'" New-WebApplication "ProjectName" -Site "Default Web Site" -PhysicalPath $srcDir -ApplicationPool "ProjectName" -Force
+  Write-Host "Creating the site `'$projectName`' with appPool `'$projectName`'" New-WebApplication "$projectName" -Site "Default Web Site" -PhysicalPath $srcDir -ApplicationPool "$projectName" -Force

   Write-Host 'You still need to open Visual Studio and build the application one time prior to going to the site in a browser.'
 }